climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Climate-related hazards.md

 ## Summary

 References to climate-related hazards were identified based on the UN Office for Disaster Risk Reduction’s Hazard Definition and Classification Review.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology